 News From the Mortgage Consultant

 Be sure to visit this page often for the latest news from the mortgage industry!
-In the meantime, you can contact me to get started on your mortgage approval at great rates, or download my e-book for more valuable insights.
+In the meantime, book an appointment to see if you qualify for our VIP Membership program for the best rate and more valuable insights.

 Mortgage rules are always changing, and I stay on top of them to provide peace of mind during the process!
 I can help you take advantage of great rates, while helping you reach a deal quickly and without hassles.